theskhan/websocket-sharp-core/README.md

 # Welcome to websocket-sharp! #

 ## Important Notes ##
 ## Original repository is not updated to be used with .Net Core.
 There was a PR, but looks like it was not yet  merged even after an year.
-I have created this fork and updated all references to .Net 6.0.
+I have created this fork and updated all references to .Net Standard 2.1.
 All example projects also updated to .Net 6.0.  ##